Information about access to health care services in response to the COVID-19 outbreak

 People with mild, flu-like symptoms or other health issues should call their health care provider before going to a health care facility.

 - Many providers offer telehealth services.
 Ask your primary care provider if they do.
-All out-of-pocket costs for telehealth visits with in-network providers and out-of-network providers (when in-network providers are not readily available) will be waived until further notice.
+There are no out-of-pocket costs for COVID-19 related telehealth services.
 This also includes telephone consultations.
 Telehealth enables members to make inquiries regarding symptoms or treatment for the Coronavirus in order to reduce the need for members to go to medical offices where the risk of coming in contact with the Coronavirus may be higher.

 Do you have a child under age 2?
 Keep up with their immunizations.